Last updated on August 30th, 2019 at 11:42 am

 Option 2: Take 2 jeepneys to Sasa Wharf and from there, ride the bus.
 The bus will go on board a vessel ship to Samal.
 We really love these local experiences in our travels.
 From Penaplata, you can ride the shared tricycle to Kaputian for 75 PHP each for around 20 kilometers.
 This can be an option if the weather is bad since the ferry takes only 5 minutes to get to Samal Island.

-We had to choose the second option (we definitely wanted the first), as there were some locals who informed us that the boats from Sta.
+We had to choose the second option to get to Samal Island from Davao City (we definitely wanted the first).
+As there were some locals who informed us that the boats from Sta.
 Ana Wharf were not sailing the day we were traveling due to some weather complications.

 From Kaputian, we walked a few minutes to Purok Cacao, where we stayed with Russian friends while doing Couchsurfing.
 Turns out, there was a small Russian community in this area, which made our trip visiting Samal Island much more interesting.